Plebejus argyrognomon: Biology

 The species fly in two broods from May to August depending on the location.
 The larvae feed on Coronilla varia, Securigera varia, Trifolium repens, Melilotus officinalis, Medicago sativa, Lotus corniculatus, Onobrychis viciifolia, Vicia sativa and Astragalus glycyphyllos.
 Larvae are attended by ants Lasius niger, Lasius alienus, Myrmica sabuleti, Myrmica scabrinodis and Camponotus vagus.

+Etymology

+Argyrognomon (from Latin) is a silver pointer on a sundial.